-- 2. Meet the World Health Organization air quality guidelines, through the reduction of emissions from major industrial sources including particulate matter, sulphates, nitrogen oxydes, persistent organic pollutants and heavy metals. - 3.
-Reduce global vehicle emissions by at least 90 per cent through the introduction of advanced vehicle emissions standards (e.g. at least Euro 4 level) in 5 years and a move to only electric vehicles being added to fleets by 2030. - 4.
-Offer effective and affordable public transport and non-motorized transport infrastructure in all cities above 500,000 inhabitants by 2030. - 5.
-Increase the share of non-polluting renewable energy sources such as solar, wind, and tidal to 36 per cent by 2030, while addressing production and waste stages related to for example solar panels (notably batteries). - 6.
-Increase access of households to clean cooking fuels and technologies. - 7.
-Protect and restore ecosystems to avoid air pollution in drylands, rangelands and other areas prone to erosion, fire, desiccation and other forms of degradation - 8.
-Expand green spaces in urban areas to improve ambient air quality in cities
+- 1. Adopt the World Health Organization air quality guidelines, including those for indoor air quality, as a minimum for their national standards and invest in strong air quality monitoring systems; - 2.
+Meet World Health Organization air quality guidelines, through the reduction of emissions from major industrial sources including particulate matter, sulphates, nitrogen oxides, persistent organic pollutants and heavy metals; - 3.
+Reduce global vehicle emissions by at least 90 per cent through the introduction of advanced vehicle emissions standards (e.g. at least Euro 4 level) in 5 years and a move to only electric vehicles being added to fleets by 2030; - 4.
+Offer effective and affordable public transport and non-motorized transport infrastructure in all cities above 500,000 inhabitants by 2030; - 5.
+Increase the share of non-polluting renewable energy sources such as solar, wind, and tidal to 36 per cent by 2030, while addressing production and waste stages related to for example solar panels (notably batteries); - 6.
+Increase access of households to clean cooking fuels and technologies; - 7.
+Protect and restore ecosystems to avoid air pollution in drylands, rangelands and other areas prone to erosion, fire, desiccation and other forms of degradation; - 8.
+Expand green spaces in urban areas to improve ambient air quality in cities.